meson800/simpit-controller/README.md

 What can this be used for?
 --------------------------
-This module is initially set up with a generic configuration, but can be configured to make a simple or complex system.
+This module is initially set up with an empty configuration, but can be configured to make a simple or complex system.

 Some uses are:
 *    Positioning those pesky External MFD's automatically at simualtion start instead of doing it manually.